Meals & Feeding Studies

 Meals for Research Participants

 Inpatient meals are provided by OHSU Food & Nutrition Services (FNS) if the participant is not on a research diet.
 When study participants visit any of the OCTRI outpatient units run by the Clinical and Translational Research Center after a period of fasting, the Bionutrition Unit can provide continental meals containing simple breakfast foods.
 In addition, snacks are available for participants who must be in clinic for extended visits.
-Bionutritionists can also help arrange box lunches or other meals for outpatient participants; availability varies by CTRC location.
+Bionutritionists can also help arrange box lunches or other meals for outpatient participants.

 Why use CTRC Bionutrition Meal Services?